Routing

 # Route groups

-Route groups allow sharing middlewares, assigning route prefixes and route name prefixes.
+Route groups allow sharing middlewares, assigning route prefixes, and route name prefixes.
 You can create nested route groups and share their properties in the hierarchy in which the routes are defined.

 use Phenix\Http\Middlewares\AcceptJsonResponses;